-Special revenue funds-Used to account for proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes or designated to finance particular functions or activities of the County.
+- Special revenue funds-Used to account for proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes or designated to finance particular functions or activities of the County. - Blended component unit -Used to account for sales tax receipts to be used by the Road & Bridge Precincts to purchase gravel.

-The County adopts an annual appropriated budget for its General Fund and Road and Bridge Fund.
-A budgetary comparison schedule has been provided on Pages 35 and 36 to demonstrate compliance with these budgets.
+The County adopts an annual appropriated budget for its General Fund and Road and Bridge Funds.
+A budgetary comparison schedule has been provided on Pages 37 through 41 to demonstrate compliance with these budgets.

 • Fiduciary funds-The County is the trustee, or fiduciary, for certain funds.
 The County is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
-All of the County's fiduciary activities are reported in a separate Statement of Fiduciary Net Position on Page 16 and the Statement of Changes in Fiduciary Net Position on Page 17.
+All of the County's fiduciary activities are reported in a separate Statement of Fiduciary Net Position on Page 17 and the Statement of Changes in Fiduciary Net Position on Page 18.
 Fiduciary funds are not reflected in the Government-Wide Financial Statements because the County cannot use these assets to finance its operations.